 The focus of this course is on international and national policy analysis and social regulation as it relates to poverty, human security and citizenship.
 Making use of Foucauldian studies in governmentality, critical scholarship on social welfare, anti-poverty programs, citizenship, gender and feminism, and particular case studies, the link between the international poverty agenda and concerns of human security and citizenship are explored.

-This course will explore issues relative to diversity, oppression and marginalization as it relates to understanding reasons for human mobility and migration patterns.
+This course will explore issues related to diversity, oppression and marginalization as they relate to understanding reasons for human mobility and migration patterns.
 Cultural differences and the importance of organizational change in the face of diversity in host countries will also be examined as well as race relations, systemic discrimination and oppression.
 Issues will be explored through the examination of particular case studies in Canada or abroad.

 In this course, students will sociologically consider a number of the debates concerning scientific assessments of such things as global warming, resource depletion, and possible technological solutions to severe global environmental problems.
 The relationships between environmental problems and social inequality on a global scale will be highlighted.
 The social and ideological conceptions of environmental problems will be explored as will the predictions of global change emerging from various ideological positions.
 Students will be asked to conceive of ways in which things might be different and to envision possible socio-economic, cultural, and political policy solutions to some of our most serious problems.